powerdistribution/powerdistribution.github.io/calculators/phone_coupling.md

 the residual current (vector sum of all phases) as input for the phase conductor.

-If the voltage on the phone cables gets too high (approximately ?
-V), phones can ring nonstop.
+If the voltage on the phone cables gets too high, phones can ring nonstop.
 This problem is rare.
 It occurs on long, unbalanced circuits.
 See IEEE 776 and IEEE 1137 for solution options.
+For line-to-ground faults on the distribution circuit, the coupled voltage can be significant.
+Model this by entering the fault current as the load current value.

 For impedances, this app uses a simple implementation of the equations outlined in section 2.4.
 The frequency is fixed at 60 Hz.
 For more